Class DefaultParameterValue<T>

 Instantiation

 A parameter descriptor must be defined before parameter value can be created.
-Descriptors are usually predefined by map projection or process providers.
-Given a descriptor, a parameter value can be created by a call to the DefaultParameterValue(ParameterDescriptor) constructor or by a call to the ParameterDescriptor.createValue() method.
-The latter is recommended since it allows descriptors to return specialized implementations.
+Descriptors are usually predefined (often hard-coded) by map projection or process providers.
+Given a descriptor, the preferred way to create a parameter value is to invoke the ParameterDescriptor.createValue() method.
+It is also possible to invoke the constructor directly, but the former is recommended because it allows descriptors to return specialized implementations.

 Implementation note for subclasses